JNRowe/upoints/doc/geolocation_and_pathcross.rst

 How inaccurate?
 ---------------

-Using MaxMind's `Locate my IP`_ service, which presumably queries their largest and most current database to attract customers, I'm reported as
+Using MaxMind’s `Locate my IP`_ service, which presumably queries their largest and most current database to attract customers, I’m reported as
 being:

     =================== =========================